sadhoss/AzureBatchEndpoint/readme.md

 <br>

-#### Information flow explenation
+#### Information flow explanation
 Batch Endpoint allows you to run model inferencing on a schedule.
 This is facilitated (approach detailed below) by allowing the user to save data in a csv file at a location available over the network.
-Then the user can refrence this file when invoking a rest(batch) endpoint, and detail what location the resulting output should be saved.
+Then the user can reference this file when invoking a rest(batch) endpoint, and detail what location the resulting output should be saved.
-The rest endpoint will access the data, process it and save the ouput either at a default lcoation or where the user has requested the ouput to be saved.
+The rest endpoint will access the data, process it and save the output either at a default location or where the user has requested the output to be saved.

 <br>